Q-Mart/MoveYourBot/README.md

 ###Commands
 #####`start`
-Will start your session, prompting you with an excercise every 30 minutes
+Will start your session, prompting you with an exercise every 30 minutes
 #####`stop`
 Will stop your current session
 #####`status`